DIBSTER-Archives/Colette-Bot/README.md

 # 🔐 License:
 - Distributed under the Apache-2.0 license.
 See LICENSE.md for more information.
 - Ask you include credits when you are using this.
-Link back to this repository or state my GitHub Name.
+Link back to this repository or state my GitHub name.